Blue Iris – Performance Optimization

 - Adding too many cameras at once

-- Increasing FPS without need
+- Increasing FPS unnecessarily

-- Running maximum settings everywhere
+- Running maximum settings across all cameras

-- Enabling AI on all cameras immediately
+- Enabling AI on all cameras simultaneously

-- Ignoring storage performance
+- Ignoring storage performance limitations

 📊 Related Pages